paluh/purescript-clappr/README.md

 ### Webpack suggestions

 If you work with webpack I can suggest taking a look into examples webpack files.
-I'm using a combination of "hacks" to make clappr build working.
 I think the most important piece is this:

 ```javascript
     alias: { Clappr: 'clappr/dist/clappr.js', 'clappr-thumbnails-plugin': 'clappr-thumbnails-plugin/dist/clappr-thumbnails-plugin.js' },
 ```

-Please check for example `./examples/simple/webpack.config.js` for details.
+Please check for example this file: `./examples/simple/webpack.config.js` for details.

 ## Examples